ts4z/barge-rulebook/src/super-stud.md

 ### Dealing Procedure

 Starting with the player in seat one, each player is dealt four cards face down then one card up.

-At this point, the game proceeds as [stud](./stud.md), [Stud High/Low Eight-or-Better](stud-high-low-eight-or-better.md), or [Razz](./razz.md), except that at the end of the first betting round, each remaining player will discard two of their four down cards.
-Refer to the rules of that variation for further details.
+At this point, there is a betting round.
+As in [stud](./stud.md), [Stud High/Low Eight-or-Better](stud-high-low-eight-or-better.md), or [Razz](./razz.md), there is a bring-in and a round of betting.

+Next, each player must discard two cards before fourth street is dealt.

+Once fourth street is dealt, the game proceeds as in the regular stud variation.